kadieclancy/cs2520_project/README.md

-# Wide Area Networks Project
+# Wide Area Networks Project: User Manual
-# User Manual

 **Some notes about the code:**